Dashadower/advi/notes.md

 def log_density(x):
     return mvn.logpdf(x, param_dict['mu'], np.diag(np.exp(2*param_dict['log_sigma'])))
 ```
-In the cate entropy can't be calculated, E[log q(theta)] would be approximated through
+In the case entropy can't be calculated, E[log q(theta)] would be approximated through
 E[log(q(x))] using a finite number of samples(x)

-##SGA
+## SGA

 Recall that in a multivariate function, its function value increases
 the fastest along the direction of its gradient.
-Its contrapositive also holds;
+Its inverse also holds;
 its values decreases the fastest in the direction of -delta

 So the most basic form of stochastic gradient ascent increments the current